- "Adult and Continuing Education," Baldwin Wallace University, http://www.bw.edu/admission/adult/

 - Location: Denton, TX

 Online Learning: From the undergraduate degree to graduate education, single parents wanting to advance their learning can turn to a wide range of online programs offered through Texas Woman's University.
-Some of the degrees offered include Criminal Justice, Family Studies, Library Science, and Occupational Therapy, and utilize both hybrid and fully online education.
+Some of the degree programs offered include Criminal Justice, Family Studies, Library Science, and Occupational Therapy, and utilize both hybrid and fully online education.
 A Doctor of Nursing Practice and PhD in Nursing Science are also available online.

 #2 - University of Wisconsin - Eau Claire